Jieyab89/OSINT-Cheat-sheet/README.md

 - [beeceptor](https://beeceptor.com/) Create mock server, alternatife for burp collaborator
 - [objection](https://github.com/sensepost/objection) is a runtime mobile exploration toolkit, powered by Frida, built to help you assess the security posture of your mobile applications, without needing a jailbreak.
 - [Fiddler](https://www.telerik.com/fiddler) Uncover software bugs when HTTP communication is involved.
 The Fiddler set of tools helps you promptly identify errors to effectively fix them.
 Easily (like burp)
+- [privacyspace](https://github.com/Xposed-Modules-Repo/cn.geektang.privacyspace) For Android mobile pentest.
+This is an Xposed module.
+The function of this module is to "hide" the apps, which can achieve the "Second space" function of MIUI

 Social Engineering

 - [social engineering](https://www.social-engineer.org/)